AzureSQLDB/ContentSafetyLab/docs/3-getting-started-with-rest-in-the-database.md

                   "Server": "Kestrel"
               }
           },
-          "result": "Hello from Microsoft Build 2024!"
+          "result": "Hello from Microsoft Build 2024!
+The AI Language Key is XXXXXXXXX.
+The Content Safety Key is XXXXXXXXX" }
-      }
       ```

     ![A picture of hovering over the results to see the response message](./media/ch3/testing2.png)

+1. Copy these keys because it will be used in upcoming sections of this workshop.
+Here they are represented here as XXXXXXXXX, but the keys presented to you will be a longer string of numbers and letters.